runalsh/and_lab/3/Readme.md

   -s|--state     State of connection (opt: l - listen, e - established, с - closed, cw - close_wait or you can enter any other.
 Ignorecase (Ex:  l  wc  listen LAST_ACK YN_SEND

-  -r|--row     Rows to display (ex: 1 6 56)
+  -r|--row     Rows to display.
+Default or if not present - 2 (ex: 1 6 56)

   -w|--who    Whois information .Show information about hosts from whois cmd.
 Ignorecase.
-Default - Country. (ex: OrgName Country OrgAbuseHandle)
+Default or if not present - organisation. (ex: OrgName Country OrgAbuseHandle)

   -v|--verbose     Optional.
 Logging on.
 By default off  (Ex: -v or dont use)